 - Brush your kitten regularly to remove any loose fur.
 This will help decrease the likelihood of your kitten developing a hairball that can cause constipation issues.

 Treating Kitten Constipation

-If your kitten's constipation just began and it is still eating, playing, and acting normal, you can try a few things before seeking veterinary assistance.
-First, increase the amount of fluids your kitten is taking in each day by adding water to its food.
+If your kitten's constipation has just begun and it is still eating, playing, and acting normally, you can try a few things before seeking veterinary assistance.
+First, increase your kitten's daily fluid intake by adding water to its food.
 Next, massage its belly and encourage it to play or run around to stimulate normal intestinal peristalsis.
 Finally, add in a teaspoon of canned pumpkin to increase the amount of fiber in its diet.
 If after a couple of days you still aren't seeing stool in the litter box, or sooner if your kitten isn't active and eating, take it in to the vet for assistance.

-If your kitten needs veterinary attention, it will probably receive an injection of fluids under the skin to help hydrate it.
-It may also receive an enema that is safe for a kitten or x-rays may be done if your vet is concerned about a blockage.
+If your kitten needs veterinary attention, it will probably receive an injection of fluids under the skin to help restore hydration.
+It may also receive an enema that is safe for a kitten, or x-rays may be done if your vet is concerned about a blockage.